DHTMLX/docs-suite/docs/form/api/simplevault/simplevault_getvalue_method.md

 @descr:

-The returned array contains objects that may have properties listed in the [value](form/api/simplevault/api_simplevault_properties.md/#value) configuration property.
+The returned array contains objects that may have the properties listed in the [value](form/api/simplevault/api_simplevault_properties.md/#value) configuration property.